In this link, you have complete information to understand what color temperature is and its relationship with human vision.

 Almost all light sources can be characterized more or less well with this model.

-There are special cases such as fluorescent lamps, which have a discontinuous emission spectrum and can give dominance in the green zone that would not fit with the black body emission model and the color temperature.
+There are exceptional cases, such as fluorescent lamps, which have a discontinuous emission spectrum and can give dominance in the green zone that would not fit the black body emission model and the color temperature.